 Coulsdon art trail

 Coulson Art trail celebrates the history of Coulsdon with a series of finials on top of the existing finger posts in the town centre.
-There are now five finials placed on top of the finger posts in the town centre.
+There are now eight finials placed on top of the finger posts in the town centre.

 Coulsdon Art Trail (PDF)